kujohn/native-instruments-uninstaller/README.md

 # native-instruments-uninstaller
-shell script to uninstall single instrument
+Simple shell script to uninstall single instrument from Native Instrument on OSX.

 ## usage
 First you'll need to find the instrument name.
 You can find a list in `/Library/Application Supporot/Native Instruments/`.